Mathematical specification of hitomezashi designs: Fibonacci snowflakes and Pell persimmons

 We have not found these designs apart from those based only on $u_1$ and $u_2$ in stitch dictionaries.
 While it is gratifying that these appear new, it would be equally fascinating if they were to be found on garments or homewares in museums.

-Figures \ref{kuchi}, \ref{juji}(b), and \ref{order3} provide examples of this construction for order 1, 2 and 3.
-Figure \ref{part} shows the Fibonacci snowflake of order 4.
+The design in the top left of Figure \ref{kuchi}, Figure \ref{juji}(b), and Figure \ref{order3} provide examples of this construction for order 1, 2 and 3.
+Figure \ref{part} shows the Fibonacci snowflake of order 4 and its nested and flanking lower order snowflakes.
 In fact, it is part of a large piece generated using $u_5$; a different part of this piece, which cannot be shown in its entirety within the confine of a journal page, is shown in Figure \ref{order5}.
 The loops in the order 5 design were constructed solely using equation (\ref{words}) and only compared after completion to images of the $n=4,\, 5$ Fibonacci snowflakes in the paper of Blondin-Mass\'{e} et al. (2009).
 However, the astute reader will realise that we have not given a proof connecting the two constructions in generality.
 We are confident, however, to make the following conjecture:

-\textbf{Conjecture:} The largest polyomino in the Pell persimmon polyomino pattern of order $n$ is the Fibonacci snowflake of order $n$.
+\textbf{Persimmon-Snowflake Conjecture:} The largest polyomino in the Pell persimmon polyomino pattern of order $n$ is the Fibonacci snowflake of order $n$.